MicrosoftDocs/Viva/Teams-insights/viva-insights-virtual-commute.md

 ---

-# Use the Microsoft Viva Insights Virtual commute feature
+# Use the Microsoft Viva Insights virtual commute feature

-You can start the Virtual commute feature from either of two places, the [Alert card](#alert-card) or the [Protect time](#protect-time) feature.
+You can start the virtual commute feature from either of two places, the [Up-next card](#up-next-card) or the [Protect time](#protect-time) feature.

-## Alert card
+## Up-next card

-The Alert card reads, "It's time to wrap up your day" to indicate that you can start your virtual commute now.
+The Up-next card reads, "It's time to wrap up your day" to indicate that you can start your virtual commute now.

 ![Home (morning)](images/virtual-commute.png)

 This message appears at the following times:

- * If you have configured Virtual commute reminders, the message appears for a 30-minute period that starts 15 minutes before the time that you configured.
+ * If you've configured virtual commute reminders, the message appears 30 minutes before the time that you configured.
 For information about making this and other settings, see [Insights app settings](teams-app-settings.md).
- * If you have not configured Virtual commute reminders, the message appears 30 minutes before the end of your workday as [scheduled in Outlook](https://outlook.office.com/calendar/options/calendar/view/appearance).
+ * If you have not configured virtual commute reminders, the message appears 30 minutes before the end of your workday as [scheduled in Outlook](https://outlook.office.com/calendar/options/calendar/view/appearance).

 ## Protect time